- Contractor Resources

 Moreover, as a contractor, you’ll have more flexibility regarding holidays, as you’re in control of your work schedule and when you take assignments.
 When calculating your finances, you should realistically work out how much time you want to set aside for holidays each year and set your rates to allow for this.
 This way, your finances won’t take a hit when you jet off into the sun for a well-deserved rest.

 Alright, so this one has a bit of accuracy to it.
-Undeniably, contracting comes with paperwork and contractors need to keep on top of legislation to ensure full compliance, especially with the IR35 Private Sector reforms taking place in April 2020.
+Undeniably, contracting comes with paperwork and contractors need to keep on top of legislation to ensure full compliance.
 However, it doesn’t need to be overwhelming.

 Having a specialist accountant, such as SJD Accountancy, will not only lighten your admin burden, allowing you to focus on what you do best, but will also means that you get up to date advice and guidance on legislation to make sure you’re doing everything you need to.